 What Are the Different Types of Orchestra Stands?

 Orchestra stands come in a variety of shapes and sizes.
 While some are used to hold instruments, others are used to hold sheet music while a performer is performing.
 When not in use, large instruments are placed on stands to avoid damage; these stands are also used to display instruments.
-Music orchestra stands can be adjusted and illuminated for use a performer playing any instrument.
+Music orchestra stands can be adjusted and illuminated for use by a performer playing any instrument.

 Some musicians, such as trombone or trumpet players, may perform with more than one instrument on stage at the same time.
 Orchestra music frequently necessitates quick instrument changes, and it is not uncommon for a single musician to play multiple instruments.
 The musical instrument that is not being played is placed on a stand near the musician to ensure that it is close at hand and easily accessible.
 Trumpet and trombone stands hold the instrument upright with the bell facing down and the mouthpiece facing up, resting on the stand.